 What about an online petition?

 The relevant regulations (above) do not mention a change of governance petition as being online.
 The statute was drawn up prior to online petitions becoming, now, standard.
 We sought legal advice on this and the answer was that our local council may well agree to this – though, strictly, they did not have to.
-In the event ours did agree fairly readily (and in recognising the general change of practice that has come about since the Localism Act was drawn up and the slightly easier task of processing an online version), but it’s absolutely vital to get this agreed (in writing) before you start a petition for a change of governance campaign.
+In the event ours did agree fairly readily (and in recognising the general change of practice that has come about since the Localism Act was drawn up and the much easier task of processing and validating an online version), but it’s absolutely vital to get this agreed (in writing) before you start a petition for a change of governance campaign.
 We also made sure officers ok-ed the wording on this, particularly the legal bits – data protection, petition organiser details and so on, and to ensure it entirely mirrored the paper version of the petition.
 You can still see our online version here: https://www.ipetitions.com/petition/sheffield-peoples-petition

 Please be aware that an online version of a change of governance petition does also require some management and it will be important to have someone with some technical competence doing this.
 You can also mitigate rejections eg by checking to ensure that names/addresses from outside the council area (who are automatically invalid) are removed and, likewise, if any duplicates are obvious.
 Further, it might be important to monitor for ‘malicious’ signers eg those that sign with obviously fake names etc. We spotted a couple of instances of this – that were easy to spot – the name of our council leader was clearly fake, and this was followed by Ivor Bigun.
 Hmmm.
 The ipetitions site does allow mitigating actions, for example, placing time barriers on signers from one IP address so that someone could not simply sit at home and insert name after name.
 We employed these mitigating actions at various points when we suspected a problem (though, of course, it also limited eg quite legitimate housemates or couples signing in immediate succession at times).